 The MMR vaccine contains weakened versions of live measles, mumps and rubella viruses.

-The vaccine works by triggering the immune system (the body's natural defence against infection and illness) to produce antibodies against measles, mumps and rubella.
+The vaccine works by triggering the immune system to produce antibodies against measles, mumps and rubella.

 If you or your child then comes into contact with one of the diseases, the immune system will recognise it and immediately produce the antibodies needed to fight it.